 Minimizes Pressure Ulcers

-This indicates the percent of patients that have had a pressure ulcer.
-Pressure ulcers, which are also called bed sores, are routinely caused by patients not being moved frequently enough.
-Better nursing care can limit the number of pressure ulcers sustained by residents in a nursing home.
+This is the percent of residents who suffered from a pressure ulcer.
+Pressure ulcers, also called bed sores, are often caused by residents staying in one position for too long.
+Better nursing care can reduce the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls